Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 ## What policy definitions are assigned within the Azure landing zones (Custom & Built-in)?

-As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Azure landing zone Management Group hierachy as depicted within the below diagram.
+As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Azure landing zone Management Group hierarchy as depicted within the below diagram.

 ![image](../media/MgmtGroups_Policies_v0.1.jpg)

-The subsequent sections will provide a summary of policy sets and policy set definitions applied at each level of the Management Group hierachy.
+The subsequent sections will provide a summary of policy sets and policy set definitions applied at each level of the Management Group hierarchy.

-> **NOTE**: Although the below sections will define which policy definitions/sets are applied at specific scopes, please remember that policy will inherit within your management group hierachy.
+> **NOTE**: Although the below sections will define which policy definitions/sets are applied at specific scopes, please remember that policy will inherit within your management group hierarchy.

 ### Intermediate Root